 - 2 teaspoons Dijon mustard

 - Make glaze by whisking all glaze ingredients in a saucepan until sugar dissolves.
-Reserve ⅓ cup glaze mixture, then simmer remaining glaze over med heat until slightly thickened, about 5-8 minutes.
+Reserve 1/3 cup glaze mixture, then simmer remaining glaze over med-low heat until slightly thickened, about 5 minutes.
 Cover and keep warm.

-- Heat oil in a skillet over med heat; cook onion until golden.
-Add garlic and cook until fragrant.
-Transfer to a mixing bowl to cool.
+- Heat oil in a skillet over med heat; cook onion until soft and starting to brown at the edges.
+Add garlic and cook one more minute.
+Remove from heat and set aside to cool.

 - Shape meat mixture into two loaves, side by side, on a parchment-lined, rimmed baking sheet.
 Trim parchment paper to remove excess, leaving about an inch around loaves.
-Broil on HI, 5-6 inches away from element, until well browned, 8-10 minutes.
-Brush some of the reserved, uncooked glaze over top and sides of loaves and return to oven to broil until glaze begins to brown, 3-4 minutes.
+Broil on HI, 5-6 inches away from element, until browned, 8-10 minutes.
+Brush the reserved, uncooked glaze over top and sides of the loaves.

-- Move the oven rack to the middle position and bake loaves at 350°F for 30-35 minutes or until meat registers 160°F. Transfer to carving board, tent with foil, and let rest 15 minutes.
+- Move the oven rack to the middle position and bake loaves at 350°F for 30-35 minutes or until the center of the loaves reach 160°F. Transfer to carving board, tent with foil, and let rest 10 minutes.

 - Serve with cooked glaze at the table.